Increasing the efficiency of your customer acquisition cost (CAC) is one of the best ways to increase the profitability of your SaaS company.

 New customer onboarding

-When you calculate your CAC taking all these things into account, it can often be a shock.
-This is usually when companies start looking at ways to streamline their processes to get a better return on their customer acquisition efforts.
+When you calculate your CAC and take all these things into account, the results can be shocking.
+This is usually when companies start looking at ways to streamline their strategies and processes to get a better return on their customer acquisition efforts.

 Surprise!
-CAC isn’t just about getting a lower cost per click for your Google ads.
+CAC isn’t just about getting a lower cost per click for your Google ads (but that can help).

-Here are five ways SaaS businesses can improve CAC efficiency:
+Here 5 ways startups can improve CAC efficiency:

 1. Analyze CAC metrics regularly